-- Third phase: You’re allowed to have most soft, easy-to-chew starches as well as softer protein sources such as poultry and fish.
+- Third phase.
+You’re allowed to have most soft, easy-to-chew starches, as well as softer protein sources such as poultry and fish.

-When you have gastroparesis, you should be mindful of how often and in what order you consume foods.
+When you have gastroparesis, you should try to be mindful of how often and in what order you consume foods.
 It’s recommended you eat small meals, five to eight times per day.

-While recovering from gastroparesis, consider taking a multivitamin supplement so that you can still get the nutrition you need.
-If weight loss has been a symptom of your gastroparesis, aim for a minimum of 1,500 calories a day as you begin your recovery.
+While recovering from gastroparesis, consider taking a multivitamin supplement so you can still get the nutrition you need.
+If weight loss has been a symptom of your gastroparesis, aim for a minimum of 1,500 calories per day as you begin your recovery.

-Avoid alcohol when you have gastroparesis symptoms, as alcohol can dehydrate or constipate you further, not to mention deplete your body of nutrition.
+Avoid alcohol when you have gastroparesis symptoms, as alcohol can dehydrate or constipate you further — not to mention lower your levels of certain nutrients.

 Your food options might feel limited when you have gastroparesis, but you can still enjoy some delicious recipes.

-No matter what the cause or duration of your gastroparesis, eating small meals and limiting your fiber intake can help your digestion.
+No matter what the cause or duration of your gastroparesis, eating small meals and limiting your fiber and fat intake can help your digestion.

-It’s important to make sure that your body is still getting the vitamins and minerals necessary for healthy organ function as you recover from your gastroparesis symptoms.
+It’s important to make sure your body is still getting the vitamins and minerals necessary for healthy organ function as you recover from your gastroparesis symptoms.